-Inheritance tax (IHT) was introduced approximately 30 years ago and broadly charges to tax certain lifetime gifts of capital and estates on death.
+Inheritance tax (IHT) was introduced approximately 30 years ago.
+It broadly charges to tax certain lifetime gifts of capital and estates on death.

 Gifting the family home?

 But what is to stop a gift of the family home being made to, say, your (adult) children whilst you continue to live in it?
 The answer is simple: nothing!
 However such a course of action is unattractive not to say foolhardy for a number of reasons.
 The most significant being:

 - security of tenure may become a problem

 - loss of main residence exemption for capital gains tax purposes

 - it doesn’t actually work for IHT purposes.

 The reason such a gift doesn’t work for IHT is because the ‘gift with reservation’ (GWR) rules deem the property to continue to form part of your estate because you continue to derive benefit from it by virtue of living there.
 This is a complex area so do get in touch if you would like some advice.

 To get around the GWR rules a variety of complex schemes were developed, the most common being the ‘home loan’ or ‘double trust’ scheme, which allowed continued occupation of the family home whilst removing it from the IHT estate.
 For an individual with a family home worth say £500,000 the prospect of an ultimate IHT saving of £200,000 (being £500,000 x 40%) was an attractive one.